gomorpheus/terraform-provider-morpheus/docs/resources/app_blueprint_catalog_item.md

 ### Optional

+- `category` (String) The category of the app blueprint catalog item
 - `content` (String) The markdown content associated with the app blueprint catalog item
 - `dark_logo_image_name` (String) The file name of the app blueprint catalog item dark mode logo image
 - `dark_logo_image_path` (String) The file path of the app blueprint catalog item dark mode logo image including the file name